Journal of Global Change Data & Discovery2023.7(4):382-390

 The data development process in this study (Figure 1) mainly includes four steps: impervious surface index extraction, POI kernel density estimation, POI&ISA index calculation and optimal threshold selection, and post-processing.

 First, Landsat TM/OLI images underwent preprocessing, including radiation calibration and atmospheric calibration.
 Image registration was conducted based on the 2020 OLI images.
-Then, through the calculation of the improved normalized differential water index[19], water masks were generated from the images.
-Finally, the influence after the water mask was separated by minimum noise, and four pure end elements (high illumination, low illumination, vegetation and bare soil) were extracted based on the scatter plot.
-After the linear spectral mixing decomposition, the abundance of high and low illumination was added to obtain the impermeable surface index.
+Then, through the calculation of the modified normalized difference water index (MNDWI)[19], water masks were generated from the images.
+Finally, the influence after the water mask was separated by minimum noise, and four pure endmembers (high illumination, low illumination, vegetation and bare soil) were extracted based on the scatter plot.
+After the linear spectral mixing decomposition, the abundance of high and low illumination was added to obtain the impervious surface index.

 3.3.2 POI Kernel Density Estimation